DinMo

 Alexandra Augusti

-Consumers are overwhelmed by advertising messages throughout the day, through various media and marketing campaigns, being exposed to around 1,200 daily advertising stimuli.
+Consumers are overwhelmed by advertising messages throughout the day.
+Through various media and marketing campaigns, they’re exposed to around 1,200 advertising stimuli each day.

-In a highly competitive environment, creating a strategic marketing approach and a well-defined plan is essential for any organization wishing to stand out and achieve its objectives.
+In a highly competitive environment, creating a strategic marketing approach and a well-defined plan is essential for any organisation wishing to stand out and achieve its objectives.

 A well-crafted marketing strategy equips a company with a deep understanding of its market, the ability to effectively target its customers, and the capacity to highlight its products or services persuasively through effective communication and tailored content.
-As always in marketing, the goal is to reach the right person, at the right time, with the right message, even in a saturated advertising context.
+As is often the case in marketing, the goal is to reach the right person, at the right time, with the right message, even in a saturated advertising environment.

 So, what are the essential steps and tools for formulating a marketing strategy?

-In this comprehensive guide, we explore what a marketing strategy is, the various applicable strategies and models, and outline the key steps in building one, incorporating an effective communication and content plan.
+👉 This guide explains what a marketing strategy is, presents key strategic models, and details the steps required to build an effective communication and content plan. 🚀

 What is an effective marketing strategy?